Sutton Smith

-Sutton Smith (born March 22, 1996) is an American football fullback who is currently a free agent.
-He played college football at Northern Illinois, mainly as a linebacker.
+Sutton Smith (born March 22, 1996) is an American former professional football fullback.
+He played college football for the Northern Illinois Huskies, mainly as a linebacker.

-High school career
+Early life

 Smith played running back for Francis Howell High School in Saint Charles, Missouri.
-As a senior in 2014, Smith led the Vikings to an 11-1 record before losing to Rockhurst High School (Kansas City, MO) in the Class 6 semi-final playoff game.
+As a senior in 2014, Smith led the Vikings to an 11–1 record before losing to Rockhurst High School (Kansas City, MO) in the Class 6 semi-final playoff game.
 Smith rushed for 2,046 yards and scored 32 touchdowns, 27 were rushing touchdowns and was named a 1st Team All-State running back by the Missouri Football Coaches Association and the Missouri Sports Writers Association.
 Channel 5 (KSDK) named Smith their Large School Player of the Year and the St. Louis Post-Dispatch named him their All-Metro Offensive Player of the Year.
 In 2014 Smith was a top 20 recruit in the State of Missouri and was listed as a 3-star recruit by ESPN and 247Sports.

 College career

-Smith red-shirted his freshman season at Northern Illinois University, to focus on making the switch from running back to linebacker.
+Smith redshirted his freshman season at Northern Illinois University (NIU), to focus on making the switch from running back to linebacker.

-In his red-shirt sophomore season, Smith led the nation in sacks (14), tackles for loss (29.5), and quarterback pressures (73).
+In his redshirt sophomore season, Smith led the nation in sacks (14), tackles for loss (29.5), and quarterback pressures (73).
 This led to him being a 2017 consensus All-American, including first team selections by the Walter Camp Foundation and the Football Writers Association of America.
-He was also named Mid-American Conference defensive player of the year.
+He was also named Mid-American Conference (MAC) defensive player of the year.
 Smith became the 2nd player in NIU history since LeShon Johnson in 1993 to be named a Consensus All-American.
 Smith broke NIU's single season tackles for loss record previously held by Scott Kellar (20).
-His FBS leading 14 quarterback sacks broke the single season sack record (12), previously held by Scott Kellar (1984) and Larry English (2006).
+His Football Bowl Subdivision leading 14 quarterback sacks broke the single season sack record (12), previously held by Kellar (1984) and Larry English (2006).
 Smith was a finalist for the 2017 Ted Hendricks Award as the nation's best defensive end.
 The Maxwell Football Club named Smith a semi-finalist for the Chuck Bednarik Award, the nation's Most Outstanding Defensive Player of the Year.